okonkwoloretta/NYC-Airbnb/NYC Airbnb Documentation.README.md

 # Print the oldest and newest reviews from the DataFrame
 print("The earliest Airbnb review is {}, the latest review is {}".format(first_reviewed, last_reviewed))
 ```
-Explanation:
+## Explanation:

-In this section of the code, you are preparing the "last_review" data for analysis by converting it to datetime format and then finding the earliest and latest review dates.
+Preparing the "last_review" data for analysis by converting it to datetime format and then finding the earliest and latest review dates.

 reviews["last_review"] = pd.to_datetime(reviews["last_review"]): This line converts the "last_review" column in the reviews DataFrame to datetime format.
 The pd.to_datetime() function is used to parse the dates in the column and convert them to the datetime data type.
 This allows for easier manipulation and comparison of dates.